Entanglement detection in arbitrary dimensional bipartite quantum systems through partial realigned moments: Separability Criterion based on Realigned Moments ( -moments) in systems

 \section{Separability Criterion based on Realigned Moments ($R$-moments) in $2\otimes 2$ systems}

+For $2\otimes 2$ dimensional systems the necessary and sufficient condition for entanglement is provided by the Peres-Horodecki PPT criterion \cite{peres, horo}.
+It may be noted though that partial transposition is positive but not completely positive, and hence, it is difficult to be realized directly in an experiment \cite{horoekert}.
+On the other hand, quantitative measures of entanglement such as the entanglement of formation (EoF) have been proposed \cite{woot1, woot2}, which have important applications in using entanglement as a resource for implementing tasks such as teleportation and dense coding \cite{woot3}.
+Bounds on the EoF have further been proposed \cite{fei1, fei2}, which are in principle, measurable, though precise measurement schemes for EoF are yet to be developed.
+Note further, that certain other ingenious measurement schemes for detecting two-qubit entanglement have been proposed, such as those based on employing weak measurements \cite{entdet}.
+However, only pure states can be detected by local operations based on the weak measurement scheme.

-It can be shown that $D_4$ (\ref{thm5}) is non-zero for all 2-qubit entangled states (see Appendix A).
+Based on our analysis contained in the previous section, it can be shown that $D_4$ (\ref{thm5}) is non-zero for all 2-qubit entangled states (see Appendix A).
 Thus, we have to use full information of the entangled state to show the violation of the inequality (\ref{thm5}).
 This motivates us to develop a criterion that detects entanglement using less number of moments in $2 \otimes 2$ systems.
-In this section, we introduce a different separabality criterion based on $R$-moments for $2 \otimes 2$ systems.
-The criterion is formulated in the form of an inequality that involves upto $3^{rd}$ order moments for detecting entanglement in 2-qubit system.
-In general, any separability criterion for $2 \otimes 2$ system requires up to $4^{th}$ order moments, except for a few separability criteria \cite{elben,neven,guhne} that require up to $3^{rd}$ order moments.
+In this section, we introduce a different separability criterion based on $R$-moments for $2 \otimes 2$ systems.
+The criterion is formulated in the form of an inequality that involves up to $3^{rd}$ order moments for detecting entanglement in a 2-qubit system.
+In general, any separability criterion for $2 \otimes 2$ system requires up to $4^{th}$ order moments, except for a few separability criteria \cite{elben,neven,guhne,lin} that require up to $3^{rd}$ order moments.